MP Estate Planning UK

 Myths vs. Reality

-One common myth is that cryptocurrency is not subject to inheritance tax.
-However, HMRC considers cryptocurrency as an asset, and it is subject to inheritance tax if the total value of the estate exceeds the nil-rate band.
+The most common myth is that cryptocurrency is somehow invisible to HMRC or exempt from inheritance tax because it is decentralised.
+This is wrong.
+HMRC treats cryptocurrency as property, and it is subject to IHT at 40% if the total value of the estate exceeds the nil rate band — exactly the same as any other asset.

 Clarifying Tax Obligations